elianyperez/PersonalWebsite/content/post/Ruth_McQuown/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Eliany received the O. Ruth McQuown Scholarship Graduate Scholarship for her commitment to fostering opportunities for underrepresented minorities in science
+summary: Eliany received the O. Ruth McQuown Graduate Scholarship for her commitment to fostering opportunities for underrepresented minorities in science

 # Link this post with a project
 projects: []